Medicine Student Programs

 - Complete the VSAS application and upload all supplemental materials to VSAS.
 No action will be taken on an application until it is complete and fully approved by the UWSOM Visiting Student Office.
 Applications must be received and approved at least 6 weeks prior to the start of the requested clerkship date.

-- Our enrollment period for the 2017-2018 academic year will be May 15, 2017 through December 4, 2017.
-We will only schedule students during that time, but will fill all spots for the year with eligible students on a first-come, first-served basis.
+- Our enrollment period for the 2018-2019 academic year will be May 1, 2018 through August 31, 2018 .
+We will only schedule students during this time.
 If you have not uploaded your transcript and our

 Medicine Supplemental Application Form, you will not be considered for an elective.